sherinaly1/SurvivalPrediction/README.md

 In this repository we test various machine learning approaches for best Titanic dataset Survival Prediction.
 Titanic Dataset is in saved CVS file format.
 I cleaned the dataset first and divided it into training, validation, and testing sections.
-All code is in Python 3 using Jupitar Notebook.
+All code is in Python 3 using Jupytar Notebook.

 Approaches tested: